tejasupmanyu/tejasupmanyu.dev/src/pages/being-an-a11y: Accessibility for web apps/index.md

 Accessibility is not just about the 'disabled' per say.
 As we age, our senses tend to get weaker especially sight.
 It is quite bizarre to think that people who we casually call boomers today (born around 1950-70) who would be about at least 50 years old now, the very people who saw the invention of web, the people who invented the web and laid ground for most of the tech we see today won't be able to comfortably use our apps.
 Or just think about a slightly old developer, YOU in 2050, finding it hard to read those small letters on the screen and navigating an app on that fancy app.
 Are we just going to ignore the difficulties faced by those elderly or temporarily disabled users as well?
 Are we just going to de-prioritise a better experience for a 60 year old YOU?
 See suddenly, accessibility makes sense right.

-## Assistive Technologies
+## Assistive Technologies 💻

 The web as a platform already has some super useful stuff baked in to enable accessible experiences for everyone.
-Some most used assistance platform provides are -
+Some most used assistance platform provides are:

 ### Keyboard Navigation